-The Company will not be liable to pay corporate income tax in its first 5 years on the Junior Market.
-It will be liable to corporate income tax at half of the usual rate in years 6 to 10 on the Junior Market.
+The Company was not liable to pay corporate income tax in its first 5 years on the Junior Market.
+It become liable to corporate income tax at half of the usual rate in years 6 to 10 on the Junior Market.
 If the Company breaches any Junior Market requirements, it may be liable to repay the tax that was remitted.